Master of Architecture (MArch)

 - For those applicants whose undergraduate university does NOT use a 4-point scale, the calculation of an advanced GPA is NOT required.
 If this applies to your previous institution(s), please enter “N/A” in the GPA section.

-- REQUIRED For those applying without an Architecture degree: completion of college-level or equivalent calculus and introductory physics, including mechanics (by the time of admission); Must pass course with a grade of at least C minus.
+- REQUIRED For those applying without an undergraduate degree in Architecture: completion of college-level or equivalent calculus and introductory physics, including mechanics (by the time of admission); Must pass course with a grade of at least C minus.

 For those who have taken Advanced Placement (AP) Calculus or Physics in high school, the following scores will satisfy the prerequisites: 5 on the AP Calculus AB exam or at least a 3 on the AP Calculus BC exam; at least a 3 on the AP Physics B exam.